This page contains affiliate links. Far Cornel may earn a commission if you buy through them, at no extra cost to you.

 Accessory Ecosystem

 A platform is only as good as the things you can attach to it.
 Check what accessories the manufacturer offers.
-Do they have specific brackets for 4x4/Overlanding/Touring like light bars, recovery tracks, high-lift jacks, and gas bottles?
+Do they have specific brackets for 4×4/Overlanding/Touring like light bars, recovery tracks, high-lift jacks, and gas bottles?
 A robust accessory ecosystem makes customizing your setup much easier than trying to fabricate custom brackets yourself.
+Have a quick look at the current and most recent options on Amazon for the Accessory Ecosystem.

 Comparing Roof Storage Options